-- 5.1 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
-Additional barriers can exist when recognising abuse and neglect in this group of children, which can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation that other children; - the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers. - 5.2 Our staff are trained to be aware of and identify these additional barriers to ensure this group of children are appropriately safeguarded.
+- 5.1 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges and are three times more likely to be abused than their peers.
+Additional barriers can exist when recognising abuse, neglect and exploitation in this group of children, which can include: - assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - being more prone to peer group isolation that other children; - the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers. - 5.2 Our staff are trained to be aware of and identify these additional barriers to ensure this group of children are appropriately safeguarded.